And at all times with my right hand over my back pocket.

 Well, that's true.

-There was no pressure, she was not tied and duct taped and made to take that thing.
+She was not tied and duct taped and made to take that thing.

-Again, so it is overdone.
+Again, it was overdone.

-I know once again, you this is the this is a problem with television.
+This is the problem with television.

 If there were no television cameras there, you would have seen an entirely different way that these people would have been talking to each other.

-But with their cameras there, and and maybe these cameras, I don't know, they might have been far away.
+But with their cameras there, and maybe these cameras, I don't know, they might have been far away.

 She might not have been able to see the red light when it's on, and she might not have been able to know.